Dion Stovell: Cricket career

 Stovell played for Bermuda in both the 2001 and 2003 editions of the ICC Americas Under-19 Championship.
 He was named the man of the match in a 2003 match against Argentina U-19, having scored 204 runs out of Bermuda's total of 364.
 Bermuda won the match by 302 runs.

 Stovell was selected in Bermuda's squad for the 2011 World Cricket League Division Two in the United Arab Emirates.
 It was during this tournament that Stovell made his List A debut against Papua New Guinea.
-On debut he took two wickets and scored 42 runs.
-In Bermuda's second match against Hong Kong he took his career-best List A bowling figures of 3/25.
-In a match against Namibia, Stovell scored 73 runs, the most of the match for Bermuda, but Bermuda still lost the match by 86 runs after being bowled out in the 43rd over.
-Bermuda's coach, David Moore, expressed disappointment after the match that Stovell hadn't stayed in for longer.
+On debut, he took two wickets and scored 42 runs.
+In Bermuda's second match against Hong Kong, he took his career-best List A bowling figures of 3/25.
+In a match against Namibia, Stovell scored 73 runs, the most in the match, for Bermuda, but Bermuda still lost the match by 86 runs after being bowled out in the 43rd over.
+Bermuda's coach, David Moore, expressed disappointment after the match over Stovell not staying at the crease for longer.
 In the next match against the United Arab Emirates Stovell again top-scored for Bermuda with 77, his highest List A score, but again Bermuda failed to win.
 Stovell finished the tournament as Bermuda's leading run-scorer and also took the second-most wickets, but Bermuda finished the tournament in last place and were relegated.

 Stovell was selected as part of Bermuda's squad for the 2012 World Twenty20 Qualifier, also in the United Arab Emirates.
 In his Twenty20 debut for Bermuda against Denmark he scored 56, still his highest score in a Twenty20 match.
 Later in the tournament he also took his career-best bowling figures of 4/25 from 4 overs against Nepal.
 He was Bermuda's leading wicket-taker for the tournament with 14 wickets at an average of 16.42 runs per wicket, and he was also their most economical bowler, only conceding 6.38 runs per over.